Hugo López

 S3 7ND

-Hugo Lopez is an urban researcher interested in spatial justice for marginalised urban territorialities.
-He is currently a PhD candidate at Sheffield University, a collaborator with the UCCRN European Hub on the Horizon Europe Project UP2030 (up2030-he.eu), and a member of the TU Delft Centre for the Just City (just-city.org).
-His doctoral research approaches the Atlantic Forest as an urban project.
-This work develops a counternarrative of the forest's urbanisation alongside the memories and aspirations of a quilombola community in Rio de Janeiro, aiming to co-produce understandings of urban-environmental relations and just sustainability transitions.
+I joined the School of Geography and Planning at the University of Sheffield in 2025 as a PhD candidate.
+My doctoral research approaches the Atlantic Forest as an urban project.
+This work pursues a counternarrative of the forest's urbanisation alongside the memories and aspirations of a quilombola community in Rio de Janeiro, providing situated understandings of urban–environmental relations and contributing to justice-oriented sustainability adaptations.

-Atlantic Forest as an urban project: Recognition of pluriversal territorialities from Rio de Janeiro
+Atlantic Forest as an urban project: territorialities from Rio de Janeiro

 Supervisors: Dr Philipp Horn, Dr Olivia Casagrande and Professor Vanesa Castan Broto